yogeswarl/mattermost-meet-link-generator/README.md

 - _When configuring your credentials, create one for a web application.
 Since this an express application_

 # Future
-- Convert this into a function as a service.
 - Tag users when creating a meet link, to let them know to join the call.
 - Create future dated meet links.
 - Create calendar events.